jonbruner/twitter-analysis/README.md

 One other quirk: Twitter appears to have changed its account ID assignment algorithm around July 2012; before then, it assigned IDs at a density of 86%, and after then at 49%, skipping a large block of potential ID numbers in between.

 Around 2015, Twitter switched from its quasi-sequential ID assignment scheme to one that resembles [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 Now that Twitter accounts are assigned a 64-bit ID generated in part by hashing a timestamp, the namespace you'd need to search in order to repeat this project is *2<sup>64</sup> = 1.8 x 10<sup>19</sup>*, or roughly as many possible IDs as there are <a href="https://en.wikipedia.org/wiki/Orders_of_magnitude_(numbers)#1018">insects on earth</a>.
-I try to avoid writing things like this, but here I'm sure enough that it'd exceed the most fundamental constraints of modern computing: it can't be done.
+I try to avoid writing things like this, but here I'm sure enough that it'd exceed some fundamental constraints of modern computing: it can't be done.

 ## Fields
-Here you'll find my Twitter sample as both a CSV file and an R dataset.
-The data in the files is identical.
+In this repo you'll find both a CSV file and an R dataset.
+They are identical.

 | Field | Remarks |
 | ----- | ------- |